galv-team/galv-frontend/docs/source/DevelopmentGuide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The frontend has a number of custom hooks that are used to manage state and side effects.
-The most important of these are:

-* ``FetchResourceContext``
-	* Wraps the ``useQuery`` and ``useInfiniteQuery`` hooks from ``react-query`` to provide a consistent way to fetch resources from the backend
-	* Covers both ``list`` and ``detail`` views
 * ``ApiResourceContext``
 	* Provides a consistent interface for resources whether or not they have a 'family' parent resource
+* ``AttachmentUploadContext``
+	* Provides a rerender-resistant file object while choosing a file to upload
 * ``CurrentUserContext``
 	* Provides a consistent way to access the current user, login, and open the login dialog
+* ``FetchResourceContext``
+	* Wraps the ``useQuery`` and ``useInfiniteQuery`` hooks from ``react-query`` to provide a consistent way to fetch resources from the backend
+	* Covers both ``list`` and ``detail`` views
 * ``SnackbarContext``
 	* Provides a consistent way to queue and show snackbar messages
 * ``SelectionManagementContext``